 Where you request us to perform additional work on items contained in the above schedules, this would be considered a separate engagement.

 We will endeavour to carry out our obligations in accordance with the time scales set out in the Engagement or Confirmations Letters or as otherwise agreed.
 However, unless both of us specifically agree otherwise in writing, the dates contained in the Engagement or Confirmation Letters or otherwise advised are indicative dates intended for planning and estimating purpose only and are not contractually binding.

 Changes to Services

-Either of us may request changes to the services to be provided or changes to any other aspect of the Terms of Business but no such changes take effect unless agreed in writing.
-Both of us agree to work together to enable both parties to assess the impact of any requested changes on the cost, timing or any other aspect of the services.
+Either of us may request changes to the Services to be provided or changes to any other aspect of the Terms but no such changes take effect unless agreed in writing.
+Both of us agree to work together to enable both parties to assess the impact of any requested changes on the cost, timing or any other aspect of the Services.

 Kelly + Partners Engagement Team